xqemu/xqemu/README.md

 Chat
 ----
 Keep up with the latest developments.
-Chat with us on #xqemu on irc.freenode.net. - [@mborgerson](https://github.com/mborgerson)
+Chat with us on #xqemu on irc.freenode.net or on [Discord](https://discord.gg/WxJPPyz). - [@mborgerson](https://github.com/mborgerson)

 macOS Dev
 ---------